Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

   - **If all are met**
     Select this option if you want all conditions to be met for the trigger to be executed.
 This option is preselected by default.
   - **If any is met**
-    Select this option if you want any condition to be met for the trigger to be executed.
+    Select this option if you want the trigger to be executed if any single one of the configured conditions is met.

 8. Click the *Status* drop-down list and select the appropriate option.
 The following options are available: